duartep-ist/motorist/setup.md

 This key pair is used to guarantee the integrity of the updates.

-To generate the key pair, run the following commands in the project directory in the manufacturer server machine:
+To generate the key pair, run the following commands in the project directory in the manufacturer's server machine:

 ```sh
 openssl genpkey -algorithm RSA -out manufacturer_private.pem -pkeyopt rsa_keygen_bits:2048